 - Add the red wine, deglaze the pan and let it totally evaporate.

-- Stir in the tomato paste, chilli (optional), chopped tomatoes, black pepper, sugar, milk, beef stock, bay leaves and thyme.
+- Stir in the tomato paste, chili (optional), chopped tomatoes, black pepper, sugar, milk, beef stock, bay leaves, and thyme.

 - Give it a good stir, turn the heat down to very low, cover the lid and gently simmer for 2 hours.
 Remove the lid and cook for another half an hour or until the sauce has thickened and the meat is tender.
 Stir occasionally while cooking to make sure there is enough liquid and it doesn’t stick to the pan.
 Check the seasoning and add salt if needed.